Compile time regular expressions v2

 }

-If you need N3599 extension in GCC 9.1+ you can't use -pedantic mode and define macro CTRE_ENABLE_LITERALS
+If you need N3599 extension in GCC 9.1+ you can't use -pedantic mode and define macro CTRE_ENABLE_LITERALS.

 C++17 syntax

-You can provide pattern as a constexpr ctll::fixed_string
+You can provide pattern as a constexpr ctll::fixed_string variable.

 static constexpr auto pattern = ctll::fixed_string{ "h.*" };